Shubhk21/Geometry-War/README.md

 ## About
 This project demonstrates how to architect a simple game using modern patterns—combining multimedia rendering with clean, scalable code design.
 It’s ideal for developers looking to understand how ECS can structure game logic clearly and flexibly.

----

-## Potential Enhancements
-- Add **README with build instructions** specific to Visual Studio, CMake, or Makefiles.
-- Implement **visual debugging** for entity systems (e.g., drawing bounding boxes).
-- Make the project modular enough to serve as a **starting template** for 2D game prototypes.

----

-## License
-*(Specify your license here—e.g., MIT, Apache 2.0, or “All rights reserved”)*